davidnge/node-crud/README.md

 # node-crud
-a simple crud app using node
+a simple crud app using nodejs, express, postgres and dust